Patum de Berga: Origins and significance

-"La Patum" has its origins in pre-Christian celebrations of the Summer solstice, which were recycled and given new symbolism by the Catholic Church as part of its Corpus celebrations.
-In Berga, the earliest conserved reference to a Corpus procession is May 20, 1454.
-The festival evolved and incorporated more elements popular and religious theater in the Middle Ages, leading to a unique combination of giants, devils, angels, moors, and other bizarre-looking characters.
+The festival evolved and incorporated more elements of popular and religious theater during the period called Procés de Potenciació de la Patum, in the 19th century, leading to a unique combination of giants, devils, angels, moors, and other bizarre-looking characters.

-Despite the religious significance of Corpus Christi, and the Patum's descent from "eucharistic performances," in its present form it is rather a show of popular theater.
-It is unique in Catalonia.
-Anthropologists and specialists in folklore have been interested in La Patum.
+Despite the religious significance of Corpus Christi and the Patum's descent from "eucharistic performances," in its present form it is rather a show of popular theater.
+La Patum has been the subject of scholarly research in folklore, anthropology and performance studies.
+During Spain´s transition to democracy, it attracted participants from across Catalonia and became a focus of democratic and Catalan nationalist resistance.